EdiWang/Moonglade/README.md

-EnforceHttps | Force website use HTTPS DisableEmailSendingInDevelopment | When debugging locally, do not send email for real DNSPrefetchEndpoint | Add HTML head named "dns-prefetch"
+EnforceHttps | Force website use HTTPS DisableEmailSendingInDevelopment | When debugging locally, do not send email for real DNSPrefetchEndpoint | Add HTML head named "dns-prefetch" AllowScriptsInCustomPage | Allow JavaScript in Page content or not

 ## FAQ